MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest4.md

 Once in a while, you may need to connect to your application running on Azure to debug your source code.
 VS Code allows you to remotely debug a Node.js application running on Azure directly from your IDE as described [here](https://code.visualstudio.com/docs/azure/remote-debugging).
 This capability comes with the [Azure App Service extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice) that  also allows you to perform administrative tasks like restarting from your IDE.

-To set up remote debugging for this CAP project, follow [this step-by-step guide](http://...) in the project repository.
+To set up remote debugging for this CAP project, follow [this step-by-step guide](https://github.com/Azure-Samples/app-service-javascript-sap-cap-quickstart/blob/main/documentation/DEBUG.md) in the project repository.
-:construction: Add link to repo once guide is there.

 > [!TIP]
 > If you use other Azure platform services in your own project, you may want to browse the marketplace for Visual Studio Code.
 There are a lot of extensions avaialble which are maintained and published by Microsoft and the community.
 Just select Categoriy `Azure` in search field or click [here](https://marketplace.visualstudio.com/search?target=VSCode&category=Azure&sortBy=Publisher).